Email FacebookTwitterMenu burgerClose thin

 A living trust can be beneficial when you have complex family relationships, or when the estate has many properties across multiple states, as it can streamline the distribution of assets held in the trust and avoid several probate proceedings.

 However, to fully bypass probate, you must transfer all intended assets to the trust.
-Any assets not included in the trust will still be subject to probate.
+Any assets that are not included in the trust are still subject to probate.

 How to Create a Living Trust

 2. Gather documentation.
-Once you’ve identified these assets you would like to include, you’ll need to gather the necessary documentation, such as property deeds and account statements, so that you can move them into the trust.
+Once you’ve identified which assets you’d like to include, you’ll need to gather the necessary documentation, such as property deeds and account statements, so that you can move those assets into the trust.

 3. Select a trustee.
-Establishing a living trust involves choosing a trustee to manage its assets as outlined by your instructions in the trust document.
+Establishing a living trust involves choosing a trustee to manage its assets in accordance with your instructions in the trust document.
 Individuals often appoint themselves as the initial trustee to retain control during their lifetime.
-It’s important to designate a successor trustee to assume responsibility upon your death or in the case of incapacity.
-This successor should be someone reliable, such as a family member, close friend, or professional fiduciary whom you deem fit to oversee asset distribution according to the trust’s terms.
+However, it’s also important to designate a successor trustee, who will assume responsibility upon your death or in case of incapacity.
+This should be someone reliable, such as a family member, close friend or professional fiduciary, who you deem fit to oversee asset distribution according to the trust’s terms.

 4. Draft and sign the trust document.
 To formalize your living trust, you’ll need to draft the trust document and sign it in the presence of a notary public.
 This document outlines the terms of the trust, including the beneficiaries and the distribution plan for your assets.

 5. Fund the trust.
 Once the trust is established, it’s important to transfer ownership of your assets into the trust’s name.
-This process, known as funding the trust, is important so that your assets are managed and distributed according to the instructions that you outline for the trust.
+This process, known as funding the trust, ensures your assets are managed and distributed according to the instructions outlined for the trust.

 Bottom Line